Quantum Control of Ultracold Molecules By Electric Fields

 For collisions between dipolar molecules, I will experimentally study a peculiar self-polarizing effect, probing fundamental features of the long-range dipole-dipole interaction that can be steered from attractive to repulsive.

-Manipulation and Analysis
+Manipulation and Study

 For both systems, I will manipulate the cross sections using external electric fields and study how the partial waves transform during the collision.

-The proposed research program will directly visualize how molecular collisions transform from hot into ultracold at the full quantum mechanical level, providing excellent tests for quantum theories of molecular interactions.
 It will bridge the gap between the ultracold quantum physics and physical chemistry communities and will lay the foundations for a new era in the rich history of elucidating molecular reaction dynamics using crossed molecular beams.

 Financiële details & Tijdlijn